lkilpatrick/gitstream-mkdocs/docs/23_gitstream-filters.md

 - JSON
 - YAML

-If changes in other formats detected the filter will return `false`.
+If changes in other formats detected, the filter will return `false`.

 Syntax:
 ```